Best Consumer Hard Drives: March 2021by Ganesh T S on March 4, 2021 4:30 PM EST

-A few notes are in order - the WD Ultrastar DC lineup is not widely available in the North American retail market.
-Toshiba's MN07 and MG07 series are the 9-platter models featuring an industry-leading 14TB PMR capacity.
-However, they are again enterprise-focused, and the retail market has to make do with the N300 and X300 drives for NAS and desktop systems.
+A few notes are in order - the WD Ultrastar DC lineup which used to be in our earlier guides is not widely available in the North American retail market.
+We have replaced it with the WD Gold series.
+Toshiba's MG08 series includes a 9-platter 16TB CMR model.
+However, it is again enterprise-focused, and the retail market has to make do with the N300 and X300 drives for NAS and desktop systems.
 That said, the specifications are very similar, as we noted in the launch article.

 Metrics that Matter

 One of the easiest ways to narrow down the search for a suitable hard drive is to look at the target market of each family.
 The table below lists the suggested target market for each hard drive family we are considering today.